momentphp/docs/web/README.md

 ]
 ```

-You can also unload service provider loaded by previous bundle:
+You can also unload service provider loaded by previous bundle (see [Bundle inheritance][BUNDLES-BUNDLE-INHERITANCE]):

 ```php
 'services' => [